TRANSMISSION SYSTEM

 Clutch Assembly

-clutch is a mechanical device which engages and disengages power transmission especially from driving shaft to driven shaft.
+A clutch is a mechanical device which engages and disengages power transmission especially from driving shaft to driven shaft.
 In the simplest application,clutches connect and disconnect two rotating shafts (drive shafts or line shafts).

 Types of clutch